SWxTREC/pymsis/README.md

 Note that the MSIS2 code is not available for commercial use without contacting NRL.
 See the [MSIS2 license file](MSIS2_LICENSE) for explicit details.
-We do not repackage any of the source code in the repository for this reason.
+We do not repackage any of the MSIS source code in this repository for that reason.
 However, we do provide utilities to easily download and extract the original source code.
 By using that code you agree to their terms and conditions.

 ## NRL Mass Spectrometer, Incoherent Scatter Radar Extended Model (MSIS)